What Is ENABLE Glasgow?

 What We Do

 We also provide a range of social opportunities for people with learning disabilities, and host forums through which they can have a say in the issues that are important to them.
 We provide support services to carers, as well as supporting our members to campaign on a wide variety of issues.
-We have more than 400 members, and provide direct services to more than 200 people.
+We have almost 400 members, and provide direct services to more than 200 people.
 Please check out the rest of our site for more details.